trntv/apis-list/apis/holiday-api/holiday-api.md

 # Holiday API
 Start developing for free.
 Public holiday API service for several supported countries.
-Don&#x27;t let sourcing and maintaining holiday information get in the way of building your product
+Don't let sourcing and maintaining holiday information get in the way of building your product

 ##  🔗 Links
 **Docs / Website**: https://holidayapi.pl/